NestJS Crash Course for Forma3D Connect¶

 Key concepts:

-- providers: Registers services for dependency injection
+@forma3d/service-common - providers: Registers services for dependency injection

-- exports: Makes OrdersService available to other modules
+- exports: Makes

-The Root Module¶
+The Root Module (Microservice)¶

-From apps/api/src/app/app.module.ts:
+From apps/order-service/src/app/app.module.ts:

 @Module({